(Sometimes I add to these. Deal with it.)

 Hi!!!
 After years in hibernation, my site is back up!
 So: While in general I'm a pretty transparent/honest person, I'm also fiercely protective of my privacy- I'm fiercely protective of those I love, often to my own detriment.
 I detest others exaggerating, lying, baiting, or twisting context for their own motives, narrating on my behalf, or exploiting me in any way...
 To put it simply, I have a zero-tolerance policy for malicious gossip, rumors, and scapegoating; notably, when the goal is devaluing, dismissing, discrediting, humiliating, and silencing women.
 Let me make myself very clear: Nobody speaks for me, nobody speaks on my behalf.

-Due to the nature of, and (de-)evolution of social media and the internet- I have not had public, personal social media accounts for years, and I have fully distanced myself (...years ago) from the people who have harmed/dehumanized me (not to mention, the outright sabotage), and who still continue trying to, while I've regained some sense of control over my life, my image, my voice.
+Due to the nature of, and (de-)evolution of social media and the internet- I have not had public, personal social media accounts for years, and I have fully distanced myself (...YEARS ago) from the people who have harmed/dehumanized me (not to mention, the outright *illegal* sabotage), and who still continue trying to, while I've regained some sense of control over my life, my image, my voice.
 My site is my little home for updates, my music, and general Tom Foolery.
-Thank you for reading.

 tatianad.com